 - Overuse: some activities and repetitive physical tasks required in certain jobs may put stress on the thumb joint and increase risk of damage.

 - Disease: Conditions like rheumatoid arthritis change the structure and function of cartilage, increasing risk of thumb arthritis.

 Often pain at the base of the thumb is the first symptom to signal a problem.
 Pain appears when a person attempts to grasp an object between the thumb and forefinger, or uses the thumb to apply force.
 Simple tasks that were always easy to do—like turning a doorknob, opening a jar, pulling a zipper, or using a key in a lock—start to cause pain.

-Pain is the most common signal of thumb arthritis, but it is not the only symptom of this joint disorder.
+Pain is the most common signal, but it is not the only symptom of this joint disorder.
 Other symptoms include: